ChrisLaRocque/astrofolio/src/content/projects/website-internationalization-and-gatsby-plugin-i18n-config.md

 ---
 title: Website internationalization and gatsby-plugin-i18n-config
-description: Building a Gatsby plugin that tries to emulate Next's i18n config.
+description: Notes on website internationalization for a Gatsby plugin that never was.
 gitHubUrl: https://github.com/ChrisLaRocque/gatsby-plugin-i18n-config
 tech: [nodejs, yarn]
 updatedAt: 2022-11-01